pjakiela/ECON251/index.md

 This course is hard.
 ECON 251 may well be the hardest course you take at Williams (that is what some of my past students have said).
 It involves a lot of math, particularly calculus.
-You will take **a lot** of derivates and solve an extraordinary number of constrained optimization problems.
+You will take **a lot** of derivatives and solve an extraordinary number of constrained optimization problems.
 You need to be comfortable with calculus going into the course if you hope to do well.
 Students who have not completed or placed out of MATH 130 should not enroll in the course.
 Even